-A stipend of approximately €40 a week for 20 hours of child care and 10-15 hours of tutoring.
+A stipend of approximately €40 a week for 20 hours of child care including tutoring in conversational English.

 Before you arrive in Italy, you will receive a timetable with duties and working days/hours, so you know exactly the working time.
 The family must respect your time off.
 Should the family require you to work outside the usual working hours this must be agreed by both sides and any extra hours worked must be paid.

 You can find free au pairs positions on the Internet.
 Over the years we have met au pairs who did that and had horrible experiences when they thought they were going into a fantastic overseas au pair job only to find out the family where they were living was not screened, families dismissed au pairs routinely without paying them, and there was no one to turn to for help and support.
 No one to look out for them.
 And because they were on their own, they were lonely.
 Read about them here.

 At GeoVisions, the families are screened and in some cases, we have placed au pairs with that family before.
 We make sure you’re being paid the highest stipend possible.
 We provide a person in-country to help you and to be there for you.
 You can meet other au pairs just like you and attend social activities with other au pairs.
 In fact, if your placement doesn’t work out, we will move you to another family (based on circumstances).